pdimens/harpy/Modules/variants.md

     G-->F
 ```
 +++ :icon-file-directory: mpileup output
 The `harpy variants` module creates a `Variants/mpileup` directory with the folder structure below. `contig1` and `contig2` are generic contig names from an imaginary `genome.fasta` for demonstration purposes.
+Harpy will also write a record of the relevant runtime parameters in `logs/variants.params`.
 ```
 Variants/mpileup
 ├── variants.normalized.bcf